Published on: Dec 6, 2019

 For most travelers, hitchhiking is the most adventurous form of traveling.
 You will meet a lot of people along the way that may also give you unforgettable experiences.

-Also, it is undoubtedly the cheapest form of travel.
-While hitchhiking may not always be free, especially in some countries, it usually won’t cost you any penny in most parts of the world.
+It is also undoubtedly the cheapest form of travel.
+While hitchhiking may not always be free, especially in some countries, it usually won’t cost you any penny in most of the world.

 You might already have plans in hitchhiking in Canada.
 And you may be wondering if there are any tips or guidelines that you need to know before doing so.

 Well, you are in luck.
 This article will give you enough information about the things that you need to keep in mind before hitchhiking in the land of the maple leaf.